 In the U.S., medical errors are the cause of almost 100,000 unnecessary deaths per year and over 1 million preventable injuries.
-When a cancer misdiagnosis occurs, the risk of death increases dramatically and the costs of treating the later stage cancers skyrocket.
+When misdiagnosed cancer is discovered it may require stronger, and more expensive treatment.
 Intensive measures, such as high dose chemotherapy and radiation therapy can cause debilitating side effects, in addition to associated medical expenses.

 Another type of preventable cancer that is often misdiagnosed is colorectal cancer.
 According to a Center for Disease Control and Prevention (CDC) study only 45% of men and 41% of women 50 years or older who had a screening for colon cancer had screening or exams done for colorectal cancer.
 Colorectal cancer can be 100% treated if pre-cancerous polyps and growths are discovered and removed early on.

 Cancers that respond well to early treatment include:

 How Diagnosis Goes Wrong and Cancer is Misdiagnosed

 Most cancer misdiagnoses are caused by a lack of proper and thorough care and testing.
 Other recurrent failures to diagnose cancer include:

 - Failure to find an obvious lump during an exam

 - Failure to properly analyze a test result

 A study in the Journal of the American Medical Association revealed the cancers most often delayed in diagnosis are lung, breast and colon.
 These cancers made up about 10 percent of doctor-reported errors.
 The majority of errors were attributed to neglect, with the physician failing to get a biopsy after a test result came back abnormally.